VineethReddy02/vineeth-web/content/post/prometheus.md

    App ---> Push Gateway <------> Prometheus

-- Sometimes metrics cannt b scraped.
+- Sometimes metrics cannt be scraped.
   example: batch jobs, servers are not reachable due to NAT, firewall

-- pushgateways is used as an intermediary servic which allow you to push metrics.
+- pushgateways is used as an intermediary service which allow you to push metrics.
 - Pitfalls
-  1. Most of the times this is a single instance so this results ina SPOF.
+  1. Most of the times this is a single instance so this results in a SPOF.
   2. Prometheus's automatic instance health monitoring is not possible.
-  3. The pushgateway never forgets the metrics iunless they are deleted.
+  3. The pushgateway never forgets the metrics unless they are deleted.

 Go Example:
 ```